babashka/nbb/doc/fly_io/README.md

 # Deploying an nbb app to fly.io

 [Fly.io](https://fly.io/) is a service that can run full stack apps with minimal configuration.
-If you like the ease of Heroku, you might like it.
+If you like the ease of Heroku, you might like fly.io and perhaps even better!
 This document shows how to get a minimal nbb application up and running on `fly.io`.

 In `examples.cljs` we start an Express webserver on port `8092`.
 It prints `Hello World!
 This site is running with nbb v0.5.102`.
 To run the site locally,